Justin01Wu/others/aws/aws.md

 - or use a policy generator.
 - The user can also define a custom policy or chose the option to have no permission.

+A corporate web application is deployed within an Amazon Virtual Private Cloud (VPC) and is connected to the corporate data center via an iPsec VPN.
+The application must authenticate against the on-premises LDAP server.
+After authentication, each logged-in user can only access an Amazon Simple Storage Space (S3) keyspace specific to that user.
+Which two approaches can satisfy these objectives?
+(Choose 2 answers) [PROFESSIONAL]

+- Develop an identity broker that authenticates against IAM security Token service to assume a IAM role in order to get temporary AWS security credentials.
+The application calls the identity broker to get AWS temporary security credentials with access to the appropriate S3 bucket. ( **Needs to authenticate against LDAP and not IAM **)

+- The application authenticates against LDAP and retrieves the name of an IAM role associated with the user.
+The application then calls the IAM Security Token Service to assume that IAM role.
+The application can use the temporary credentials to access the appropriate S3 bucket.
+( **Authenticates with LDAP and calls the AssumeRole** )

+- Develop an identity broker that authenticates against LDAP and then calls IAM Security Token Service to get IAM federated user credentials The application calls the identity broker to get IAM federated user credentials with access to the appropriate S3 bucket.
+  ( **Custom Identity broker implementation, with authentication with LDAP and using federated token** )

+- The application authenticates against LDAP the application then calls the AWS identity and Access Management (IAM) Security Token service to log in to IAM using the LDAP credentials the application can use the IAM temporary credentials to access the appropriate S3 bucket. ( **Can’t login to IAM using LDAP credentials** )

+- The application authenticates against IAM Security Token Service using the LDAP credentials the application uses those temporary AWS security credentials to access the appropriate S3 bucket. ( **Need to authenticate with LDAP** )

 ## DB
 - Amazon RDS provides two different methods for backing up and restoring the Amazon DB instances.
   A brief I/O freeze, typically lasting a few seconds, occurs during both automated backups and DB snapshot operations on Single-AZ DB instances.

+Which statements about DynamoDB are true?
+Choose 2 answers.
+- DynamoDB uses a pessimistic locking model
+- **DynamoDB uses optimistic concurrency control**
+- **DynamoDB uses conditional writes for consistency**
+- DynamoDB restricts item access during reads
+- DynamoDB restricts item access during writes

 ### DynamoDb
 - DynamoDb use the stream to trigger a lambda function<img src="aws/dynamo_stream.png">